Ann Bartel

 Geoffrey Heal

-Bernstein Faculty Leader, Sanford C. Bernstein & Co.
-Center for Leadership and Ethics
+- Bernstein Center for Leadership and Ethics

 Geoffrey Heal

-Bernstein Faculty Leader, Sanford C. Bernstein & Co.
-Center for Leadership and Ethics
+- Bernstein Center for Leadership and Ethics

-Geoffrey Heal, Donald C. Waite III Professor of Social Enterprise at Columbia Business School, is noted for contributions to economic theory and resource and environmental economics.
+Geoffrey Heal, Donald C. Waite III Professor Emeritus of Social Enterprise at Columbia Business School, is noted for contributions to economic theory and resource and environmental economics.
 He holds bachelors (first class), masters and doctoral degrees from Cambridge University, where he studied at Churchill College and taught at Christ’s College.
 He has also taught at Sussex, Essex, Yale, Stanford, École Polytechnique, Stockholm and Princeton.
 He holds an Honorary Doctorate from the Universite´ de Paris Dauphine.

 R. Glenn Hubbard

-Director, Jerome A. Chazen Institute for Global Business
+- Jerome A. Chazen Institute for Global Business

 R. Glenn Hubbard

-Director, Jerome A. Chazen Institute for Global Business
+- Jerome A. Chazen Institute for Global Business

 Professor Hubbard is a specialist in public economics, managerial information and incentive problems in corporate finance, and financial markets and institutions.
 He has written more than 100 articles and books on corporate finance, investment decisions, banking, energy economics and public policy, including two textbooks, and has authored The Wall and the Bridge and coauthored Balance, The Aid Trap, and Healthy, Wealthy, and Wise.